-The compact spare tire saves space in your luggage compartment, and its lighter weight helps to improve fuel economy and permits easier installation in case of a flat tire.
+The compact spare tire saves space in your luggage compartment, and its lighter weigth helps to improve fuel economy and permits easier installation in case of a flat tire.

 The compact spare tire can be used many times, if necessary.
-It has tread life of up to 4800 km (3000 miles) depending on road conditions and your driving habits.
+It has tread life of up to 4800km (3000 miles) depending on road conditions and your driving habits.
 When tread wear indicators appear on the tire, replace the tire.

-See also the tire section in Chapter 7-2 for details on the tread wear indicators and other service information.
+See also the tire section in Chapter 7-2 for details on the tread wear indicators and other service infomation.

 - The compact spare tire was designed especially for your Toyota.
-Do not use it on any other vehicle. - Do not exceed 80 km/h (50 mph) when driving with the compact spare tire.
+Do not use it on any other vehicle. - Do not exceed 80 km/h (50 mph) when driving with the compact spare tire. - Avoid sudden acceleration, sudden deceleration, and sharp turns with the compact spare tire.